 The Bottom Line

-Social tokens enable creators to build communities and monetize their content.
+Social tokens or social media tokens enable creators to build communities and monetize their content.
 As a key enabler for Web 3.0, a number of platforms have popped up to make it easier to tokenize communities.
 Participants should keep in mind, however, that all types of crypto tokens could have regulatory implications, including taxation.